|

 - Yuyuko's living memories revive, and with them her desire to end her own existence.
 The Saigyouji Ayakashi can go back to being everyone else's problem.

-- Just when Mystia is getting along with humans, her singing falls back into old habits.
-Only amplified and unable to stop.
+- Just when Mystia is getting along with humans, her singing falls back into being a Brown Note, only amplified and unable to stop.
 She's not strong enough to survive under the shard's influence for long, but what's one more negligible youkai?

 - A place to belong to can be fleeting, and even Gensokyo is not immune to change.
 Especially from the perspective of an eternal being.
 Guaranteed stability would require drastic measures, and unfortunately one of the most formidable Lunarians has gained that option.
 The odds are quickly stacked against Gensokyo having a future.